Dunton Wayletts: St Mary's Church

 The parish church of St. Mary the Virgin has medieval origins.
 It was rebuilt in 1873 at a cost of £950, except for a part of the north wall of the chancel which is of 16th-century brick and a 15th-century truss.
 St Mary's stands on the site of a medieval church or priory.
 In 1923 the Royal Commission on the Historical Monuments of England cited evidence of its medieval origins including a 13th-century font, a 13th-century stone coffin in the churchyard, a cup dating from 1563, a date stone of 1686, a 17th-century table in the vestry, and a church bell dating from 1712.

 By the 1950s St Mary's was in a poor structural condition caused by subsidence.
 The condition of the church had been causing concern for many years and in 1968 the Lay Commission on Churches advised it be pulled down.
-In 1978 the former Dunton parish was now united with Laindon and the church closed to services and became a chapel of ease (a church building other than the main church) before the Church Commissioners applied to have it declared redundant which was granted in 1980.
+In 1978 the former Dunton parish was united with Laindon and the church closed to services and became a chapel of ease (a church building other than the main church).
+St Mary's was declared redundant in 1980.

 After closure, the building and churchyard was left to the mercy of the elements and vandals.
 The Church Commissioners recommended it become a private residence, and the building was sold in 1985.
-Following the sale the church was restored for use as a private residence which it remains to this day.
+Following the sale the church was restored for use as a private residence in the mid-1990s.
 There are still a few gravestones remaining from the former churchyard adjacent to the house.

-St. Nicholas Church in Laindon now serves the parish of Laindon with Dunton.
+St Nicholas Church in Laindon now serves the ecclesiastical parish of Laindon with Dunton.